BiologicalRecordsCentre/NBN4R/README.md

 ![Alt text](./vignettes/images/figure-02.png?raw=true "plot of chunk unnamed-chunk-36")

-The number of species is highest at the eastern end of the transect (the Sydney/Blue Mountains area).
+The number of species is highest at the eastern end of the transect.
 This probably reflects both higher species richness as well as greater sampling effort in this area compared to the western end of the transect.

 How does the community composition change along the transect?
 Calculate the dissimilarity between nearby grid cells as a function of along-transect position:
 ```R